Skip to main content

 Overview

 Invoice document types define the business context and role assignment for electronic invoices.
-Understanding these types is crucial for proper document processing in XRechnung and Peppol BIS Billing.
+Understanding these types is essential for correct document processing in XRechnung and Peppol BIS Billing.

 Self-Billing